Detecting effectivity of motives, their weights, connectivity, and dimension via Chow-weight (co)homology: a "mixed motivic decomposition of the diagonal": Supplements: on small Chow-weight homology, Chow-weight cohomology, and the relation to motivic spectra

 Moreover, one can consider the tensor product of two examples of this type.
-If the corresponding $P_i$ ($i=1,2$) are (smooth projective) curves of positive genus then one can easily check that $\chw^j_{i,K}(C_1\otimes C_2)=0$ whenever $i\neq 0$ (for any $j\ge 0$ and any field extension $K/k$).
-On the other hand, $C=C_1\otimes C_2$ does not even belong to $K^b(\choweq)_{\wchow\le 1}$ (easy; look at the naturally defined Deligne's weights of the \'etale cohomology of $C$) if we consider $C$ as an object of $K^b(\choweq)$.
-Considering $C$ as an object of $\dmgeq$ yields the corresponding example in the latter category.
+If the corresponding $P_i$ ($i=1,2$) are (smooth projective) curves of positive genus then one can easily check that $\chw^i_j(M_1\otimes M_{2,K},\q) =\ns$ whenever $i\neq 0$ (for any $j\ge 0$ and any field extension $K/k$).
+On the other hand, $M=M_1\otimes M_2$ does not even belong to $K^b(\choweq)_{\wchow\le 1}$ (easy; look at the Deligne's weights of the \'etale cohomology of $M$) if we consider $M$ as an object of $K^b(\choweq)$.
+Considering $M$ as an object of $\dmgeq$ yields the corresponding example in the latter category.

-Furthermore, triple tensor products of $C_i$ of this type possibly yield similar examples with $C\notin \dmgeq{}_{\wchow\le 2}$.
+Furthermore, triple tensor products of $M_i$ of this type possibly yield similar examples with $M\notin \dmgeq{}_{\wchow\le 2}$.

-So, Chow-weight homology cannot be used for bounding weights from above.
-On the other hand, the argument used in the proof of Proposition \ref{pconj} can easily be modified to prove that the weight filtration on singular homology does yield bounds of this sort (if one assumes conjectures A and B in the proposition); the corresponding version of Proposition \ref{phomol} is valid also.
+Thus Chow-weight homology cannot be used for bounding weights from above.
+On the other hand, the argument used in the proof of Proposition \ref{pconj} can easily be modified to prove that the weight filtration on singular homology does yield bounds of this sort (if one assumes conjectures A and B in the proposition); the corresponding version of Proposition \ref{phomol} is valid as well.

 \item Our arguments are rather formal and mostly rely on the existence of compatible Chow weight structures for the motivic categories we consider.
-So our results can probably be extended to certain categories of {\it effective geometric cobordism} motives (i.e., to the corresponding subcategory of the triangulated category of $MGl$-module spectra) at least if $p=0$; cf. \S6.3 of \cite{bgern} and Example 1.3.1(3) of \cite{bondegl}.
+Thus our results can probably be extended to certain categories of {\it effective geometric cobordism} motives (i.e., to the corresponding subcategory of the triangulated category of $MGl$-module spectra) at least if $p=0$; cf. Example 1.3.1(3) of \cite{bondegl} and Proposition 5.3.6 of \cite{bgn}.

 \end{enumerate} \end{rema}